Connect with us

 LEED certification is offered in four levels – certified, silver, gold or platinum – depending on the number of points a project has earned.

-Since its inception the LEED program has suffered much criticism from construction professionals and environmentalists who view the certification process as cumbersome, wasteful and ineffective at achieving true green credibility.
+Since its inception, the LEED program has suffered much criticism from construction professionals and environmentalists who view the certification process as cumbersome, wasteful and ineffective at achieving true green credibility.

-But despite the criticism, LEED has become the accepted benchmark for green construction in the U.S. – covering every aspect of construction from design, materials to energy and water.
+But despite the criticism, LEED has become the accepted benchmark for green construction in the U.S. – covering every aspect of construction from design, and materials to energy and water.

 For more information visit the Green Building Certification Institute website – www.gbci.org.